 If you are actively working toward generating more business online, you’ve probably started to immerse yourself more heavily into digital marketing to hunt for leads.
 Chances are your focus has been centralized around numbers: How many people can I get to subscribe to my mailing list?
 How many people downloaded my infographic?
 After rolling out some quality material, and figuring out the wizardry of search engine marketing (SEM), you’ve seen those lead counts jump!
 Success!
 Right?
 Not necessarily.
 It’s likely that after several months, you get just a handful of deals out of hundreds or even thousands of leads.
-Surprisingly, only about 22% of businesses are satisfied with their conversion rates.
-(Econsultancy, 2016).
+Surprisingly, only about 22% of businesses are satisfied with their conversion rates (Econsultancy, 2016).

 So after seeing an increase in leads and only getting few conversions, you start to wonder: Am I marketing through the right channels?
 Is my content just not resonating with my audience?
 What do I fix?

 While there can be multiple factors affecting individual results, the principle component that often gets overlooked is the approach.
 B2B leaders want their solutions to appeal to many businesses, and they push their marketing teams to bring in lots of leads.
 And they really do bring in everyone, including those that aren’t ready (or likely) to buy.
-This approach aligns with the traditional marketing funnel: You generate awareness, get lots of interested leads, and then you start educating them and getting them to consider and ultimately purchase your service after numerous touchpoints.
+This approach aligns with the traditional marketing funnel: You generate awareness, get lots of interested leads, and then you start educating them to get them to consider and ultimately purchase your service after numerous touchpoints.
 The problem here is that if an individual is interested in a piece of content you’re releasing in exchange for their information, it doesn’t always mean they are interested in the related service you’re offering.

 What should your approach be?